Importance of properly torquing your PTO

 However, it is required that brackets be used in the following situations:

-• For Ford pumps a bracket should be attached to the rear of the pump at two points and to the transmission with two bolts to supports the pump.
+- For Ford pumps, a bracket should be attached to the rear of the pump at two points and to the transmission with two bolts to support the pump.
 Pumps over 30 lbs. (including unsupported hose, fittings oil, etc.).
-Pumps Greater than 12” in length.
-Dump, tandem or multiple section pumps.
+Pumps greater than 12" in length.
+Dump, tandem, or multiple-section pumps.

 Shown above is what a pump bracket looks like on a transmission.
-The pump bracket is black piece mounted to both the tyellow ransmission and the red pump.
+The pump bracket is the black piece mounted to both the yellow transmission and the red pump.

 Find a torque wrench that has adjustable torques and fits the applications that you primarily see.
-You have better luck with a torque wrench that ranges from 20–100 ft.lbs as this will offer more versatility.
-The 20-100 ft.lbs range is important because wrenches are inherently less accurate at lowest settings.
+You have better luck with a torque wrench that ranges from 20–100 ft.lbs. as this will offer more versatility.
+The 20–100 ft.lbs. range is important because wrenches are inherently less accurate at the lowest settings.

 RELATED: Proper Power Take-off Installation with Specifically Designed Tool Kit